Nolan County DWI Court Process

 3. Trial (If No Plea Deal)

-• What the Prosecution Must Prove: In a DUI trial, the prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
-Intoxication is typically defined as having a blood alcohol concentration (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol or drugs.
+- What prosecution must prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving while intoxicated.
+This means they must present evidence that you were operating a motor vehicle in a public place while having a blood alcohol concentration (BAC) of 0.08 or higher, or while being impaired by alcohol or drugs.

-Penalties for DUI in Nolan, TX
+Penalties for DUI in Nolan County, TX

 First Offense